5 Minute Creamy Balsamic Dressing (Vegan)

 It’s sauce, of course…and salad dressings are not excluded from that special honour.

-Nerdy dietitian jokes aside, I’m not just a dietitian… I’m also someone who really loves food!
-So I want all of my healthy plant-based recipes – including my wholesome and healthy plant-based salad recipes – to be CRAVEABLE.
-And knowing a good vegan salad dressing recipe will help you do it, every single time.
+Nerdy dietitian jokes aside, I’m not just a dietitian… I’m also someone who really loves food.
+So I want all of my healthy plant-based recipes to be so dang good.
+And a good vegan salad dressing recipe will help you fall in love with salads, I swear!
+I pour this dressing over my herby bean salad and I can’t get enough.

 Balsamic vinegar vs balsamic reduction/glaze